 Is Malta expensive?

 Malta is surprisingly affordable!
 This article will help you make the most of your cheap holidays to Malta by sharing with you, my budget tips and recommendations.
+This article has one main goal: to convince you to visit Malta and to show you how Malta can be cheap.

 Where is Malta and how to get there